Post-80s: Etymology

+Characteristics

-It is a generation of approximately 240 million people born between 1980 and 1990, although characteristics of the after-eighty generation have also been seen in those born in the 1990s.
+The Post-80s is a generation of approximately 240 million people born between 1980 and 1989.
 Growing up in modern China, this generation has been characterized by its optimism for the future, newfound excitement for consumerism, entrepreneurship, and acceptance of its historic role in transforming modern China into an economic superpower.

 These people are also distinguished by their increased access to digital media such as computers, MP3 players and mobile phones.
 Post-'80ers in China often experience a palpable generation gap between them and their elders; while their parents lived during the Mao Zedong era, experienced famine and political instability and lack proper education because of the policies set forth under the Cultural Revolution, they live in an environment of tremendous economic growth and social change, high technology, and rigorous education standards.
 There is also a significant generation gap between them and Post-'90, who are even more thoroughly entrenched in digitality and capitalism.

 A clash between tradition and modern influences is noticeable in purchasing habits, career pursuits, and daily interaction between child and elders.
 Furthermore, young adults have been indirectly affected by forced government shutdowns of thousands of Internet bars each year that prevent the excessive use of the Internet.
 Young people are also affected by China's large socioeconomic divide between urban and rural residents and societal problems resulting from modernization.